Massively Parallel Algorithms - SS 2024

 Not required are

-Some of the envisioned topics (these can change during the semester):
+Some of the envisioned topics (these are subject to change during the semester):

 1. Simple parallel program models and laws